samfoo/spite-game/index.markdown

 they are played or lost.
 Once a fake joker has been played, it shall be returned to the fake joker pile and may be earned by other players.

-Fake jokers can be played either face-up or face-down.
+Fake jokers can be played either face-up or face-down:

 - When played face-up, they will take on their natural face value and can be used whenever that face value is valid.
 - When played face-down during a trick, they reset the ranking in play such that any valid hand that follows the trick's arity may be played on top of it.
-- When played face-up to lead a trick, the arity of the trick is indeterminate, regardless of current [game direction](#game-direction).
+- When played face-down to lead a trick, the arity of the trick is indeterminate, regardless of current [game direction](#game-direction).
 The next player may play any valid hand, and that hand determines the arity of the trick.